 Your baby’s pediatrician always examines your newborn soon after birth.
 If the opening of his urethra isn’t located at the tip of the penis, the pediatrician calls a urologist who specializes in hypospadias to perform a physical exam.

-Depending on the location of the urethra’s opening and the extent of any curvature of the penis, doctors at Hassenfeld Children’s Hospital of New York at NYU Langone determine if surgery is needed.
+Depending on the location of the urethra’s opening and the extent of any curvature of the penis, doctors at Hassenfeld Children’s Hospital at NYU Langone determine if surgery is needed.

 Infants who have hypospadias shouldn’t be circumcised, because the foreskin may be needed during the reconstruction of the urethra.